Safety & Soundness

 The USA PATRIOT Act (the “Patriot Act”) contains measures to prevent, detect, and prosecute terrorism and international money laundering.
 The following statement has been drafted in response to the provisions of the Patriot Act that require financial institutions to confirm their “correspondent accounts” are not with “shell banks” as defined by Section 313.

-Primary Financial is a U.S.-domiciled corporation with physical addresses of 700 Washington Street, Suite 202, Columbus, IN 47201 and 6640 Riverside Drive, Suite 430, Dublin, OH 43017.
+Primary Financial is a U.S.-domiciled corporation with a physical addresses at 6640 Riverside Drive, Suite 430, Dublin, OH 43017.
 Primary Financial is engaged in matching investors in, and issuers of, certificates of deposit issued by depository institutions that are federally insured by the Federal Deposit Insurance Corporation or the National Credit Union Share Insurance Fund.
-Primary Financial’s Indiana office has been designated an Office of Supervisory Jurisdiction of CU Investment Solutions, LLC. ("ISI"), a member of the Financial Industry Regulatory Authority ("FINRA").
+Primary Financial’s Ohio office has been designated an Office of Supervisory Jurisdiction of CU Investment Solutions, LLC. ("ISI"), a member of the Financial Industry Regulatory Authority ("FINRA").

 Primary Financial is organized as a credit union service organization and is owned by 10 corporate credit unions.
 Primary Financial maintains operating records related to its activities and, as a credit union service organization, is subject to periodic review by the National Credit Union Administration ("NCUA").
 The NCUA is an independent federal agency that supervises and insures credit unions nationally.
 The customers of Primary Financial, for the most part, are U.S.-domiciled credit unions.
 Primary Financial is a credit union service organization and does not, as a result of its normal business activities, maintain relationships with individual persons as defined by the USA PATRIOT ACT (the "Patriot Act"), Section 312.